SiJBC/employee-tracker/README.md

                 "Update employee Manager",
                 "Delete employee",
                 "Delete Role",
+                "Delete department"

 Some prompts will require a confirmation as they will alter large amounts of columns in the database

-A bonu part of the project the application should include calculate the department budget based on salaries but I was unable to complete this due to time restraints.
+Additional features of the application include a department budget